 St. Custard’s College, Oxford

-Learn to write a novel, live in penury, what’s not to like?
+Learn to write a novel.
+Live in obscurity,

 This is what happens if you die without finishing your novel